wrench-project/wrench/doc/source/wrench_102.rst

 :ref:`event <wrench-102-controller-events>` will occur in the
 future). **However, the WRENCH developer will find that many member functions that one would expect are nowhere to be found.
-For instance, the compute services do not have (public) member functions for submitting jobs for execution!**
+For instance, a bare-metal compute service does not have (public) member functions for submitting jobs for execution!**

 The rationale for the above is that many member functions need to be